cole-glotfelty/Halligame/README.md

     Input is either a normal char or a special character, which is handled by [ncurses curses.KEY_* constants](https://docs.python.org/3/library/curses.html#curses.KEY_MIN).
-    Additionally, takes another callback function gotMouseClickFunc that is called when the user left clicks on the screen. gotMouseClickFunct should have signature `gotMouseClickFunc(row, col, region)` where row and col are the row and column of the screen respectively, and region is the region of the mouse click (as created by `addClickableRegion`) or None if the click was not in a region.
+    Additionally, takes another callback function gotMouseClickFunc that is called when the user clicks on the screen. gotMouseClickFunc should have signature `gotMouseClickFunc(row, col, region, mouseEventType)` where row and col are the row and column of the screen respectively, and region is the region of the mouse click (as created by `addClickableRegion`) or None if the click was not in a region. mouseEventType is the type of the mouse event, either "left_click", "right_click", "middle_click", or "other"
 - `write(row, col, toPrint)` : Prints the contents of toPrint starting at (row, col) to the screen. toPrint must be convertible to string.
 Updates made when refresh is called.